 The future of spaceships

 With advances in nanotechnology, advanced propulsion and ultra-light materials, the future of spacecraft promises to be even more exciting.
 Interplanetary exploration, manned travel to Mars and missions to distant moons are among the main goals of space agencies.
-Technology antimatter and the warp drive, although still theoretical, could allow us in the not-so-distant future to reach speeds close to the speed of light, opening the doors to true interstellar travel.
+Technology antimatter and the warp driveAlthough still theoretical, these technologies could allow us to reach near-light speeds in the not-too-distant future, opening the door to true interstellar travel.
+Spaceships, both in real life and in science fiction, have been and will continue to be symbols of humanity’s capacity to overcome barriers and explore the unknown.